inan19x/websitenet/README.md

 -Javascript DOM read-only form<br/>
 -Form upload attack<br/>

-Feel free to read the e-book "First Time Hacking.pdf" (in Bahasa Indonesia) which included in this project.
+You may also read the e-book "FIRST TIME HACKING.pdf" (in Bahasa Indonesia) which included in this repository.